harikt/harikt.github.com/content/about.md

 showTableOfContents: true
 ---

-I am **Hari KT**, a freelance full stack developer based in Kerala, India—God's own country.
+I am **Hari KT**, a **freelancer** and full stack developer based in Kerala, India—God's own country.
 I work remotely with clients around the world, from solo founders validating a first idea to established teams who need an extra pair of experienced hands.

-I have been writing PHP since 2006 and publishing what I learn on this site since 2012.
+I have been freelancing since 2013, writing PHP since 2006, and publishing what I learn on this site since 2012.

 ## What I do